Flipping the Food System Ishpeming High School CTE Class Presents Project Proposals to Community Partners

 On Wednesday, February 4, Flipping the Food System Ishpeming High School CTE class showcased their land-based learning proposals to community partners who could offer their expertise on two proposed projects at Partridge Creek Community Farm and the Ishpeming Middle School Garden Greenhouse.
 Students showcased their skills using local ingredients by making muffins using home-grown pumpkins and maple sugar as local ingredients, and they made Cowboy Caviar utilizing PCF onions & garlic as well as apple cider vinegar students made during the fall semester.

 Students presented ideas they’ve developed over the past few months as a part of the Locally Integrated Food Teams In The Upper Peninsula (LIFT UP) with guidance from partners at MSU Extension and Marquette-Alger RESA.
 These student projects are focused on improving soil health at the Partridge Creek Community Farm and getting more local food into their cafeteria through the building of food forests both on the farm and within the CTE Greenhouse located at the Ishpeming Middle School Garden.
-The process of this project is designed so students can identify a sustainable need at a farm, design projects, write and apply for grant funding (with Sustainable Agriculture Resource and Education (SARE) & Food Futures), actualize changes, and then evaluate results during summer internships to measure how their work affects the land and the community.
+The process of this project is designed to help students identify a sustainable need at a farm, design projects, write and apply for grant funding from the Sustainable Agriculture Resource and Education (SARE) & Food Futures awards.
+Students will actualize changes and evaluate results during summer 2026 internships to measure how their work affects the land and the Ishpeming community.

 This event connects classroom learning to hands-on stewardship, giving students practical experience in designing sustainable projects, collaborating with local food-systems experts, and seeing real-world outcomes at Partridge Creek Farm and the school greenhouse.